azzarip/food-explorers/content/emails/Milano/MilanoDay1.md

 Whether you're on a train, a plane, or already strolling through the streets of Milan, get ready for an **unforgettable culinary experience**.

-We will **meet at the Hotel** around 12:30, ready to walk towards the first restaurant.
+We will **meet at the Hotel** at 12:30, ready to walk towards the first restaurant.

 The room maybe not ready yet, since the **check-in starts at 14:00**, but the Hotel will keep your luggages there in their lockers.

 The **rooms are booked with your name**, so just tell the concierge your name and they will have the room ready for you.

+## Today's Highlights

+Today is the "Tradition" day!
+Our first stop for Lunch will be **Antica Trattoria della Pesa**.

+One of the oldest restaurants of Milano, open since 1880, still managed by the same family since their opening.

+You will taste the flavors of the _Cucina Meneghina_, the traditional cuisine of Milano.

+With its strong flavors, and the most typical **Risotto alla Milanese**.

+For **dinner**, the SunEleven Rooftop Bar will open its terrace for us.

+We will have an apero on the rooftop with the sun going down the skyline of Milano!

 ---